After an anonymous source reported battery on child DCS got involved in a family’s life and turned it upside-down. Child Services wanted t...

 Meet Sean Hessler and Craft a Successful Defense Strategy

-As the founder of Hessler Law, PC, Sean Hessler is committed to giving people in Indianpolis and across Marion County the criminal defense and family aw representation they deserve.
+As the founder of Hessler Law, PC, Sean Hessler is committed to giving people in Indianapolis and across Marion County the criminal defense representation they deserve.

-If you are charged with a crime in Indianapolis and are seeking a top-rated defense attorney in Indianapolis or family lawyer to help with a legal issue, contact Hessler Law today.
+If you are charged with a crime in Indianapolis and are seeking a top-rated defense attorney in Indianapolis to help, contact Hessler Law today.

 - Active Member of the Southern District of Indiana Bar